y0f/bike-app/README.md

 - **Phase:** Active Exploration
 - **Progress:** Deep dive into Filament V3
-- **Timeframe:** I would say about 35% done with what I had in mind, but it will grow larger overtime.
+- **Timeframe:** I would say about 35% done with what I had in mind/

 The application currently uses Dutch language, with plans to implement multi-language support.